Last updated on January 3, 2026

 The Strategy

-The “strategy” for this deck is incredibly simple: just play Giada, Font of Hope on turn 1 or 2 and start drilling your opponent’s life totals to zero.
-You’ll be one turn ahead mana-wise thanks to your commander, which should hopefully allow your creatures to have a massive impact.
+The โstrategyโ for this deck is incredibly simple: play Giada, Font of Hope immediately and start drilling your opponentโs life totals to zero.
+Youโll be one turn ahead mana-wise thanks to your commander, which puts your creatures in position to have a massive impact.

 The biggest part of playing this deck successfully is knowing who to kill first.
-The mono-green player won’t have board wipes, and they probably won’t have a lot of reach creatures to hold you back.
-They’re not the same kind of threat that the mono-blue combo player is.
-It can sometimes be hard to know who to kill first.
-That’s just multiplayer Magic.
-But having a general sense of who can kill you in a long game versus who can’t is crucial.
+The mono-green player wonโt have too many scary board wipes, and they probably wonโt have a lot of reach creatures to hold you back.
+Though they might have some devastating flying hate, theyโre not the same kind of threat that the mono-blue combo player is.
+Angels play an odd style of aggressive and long game and the tricky part is determining the best player to focus your attacks on.
+Thatโs just multiplayer Magic.
+But having a general sense of who can kill you in a long game versus who canโt is crucial.

 Other than that, know that board wipes are going to happen and plan around them.
 There are ways to dodge or mitigate wipes in this deck.
 Just try not to be upset when a wrath inevitably happens.